rht-labs/enablement-docs/exercises/2-attack-of-the-pipelines/README.md

     * `./src/views` is the view containers; which are responsible for loading components and managing their interactions.
     * the `./src/router.js` controls routing logic.
 In our case the app only has one real endpoint.
     * `./src/scss` contains custom SCSS used in the application.
-    * `./*.js` is mostly config files for running and managing the app and the tests
+    * `./*.js` is mostly config files for running and managing the app and the tests.
     * `./server` is the main collection of files needed by the app.
-The entrypoint is the `app.js`
+The entrypoint is the `app.js`.
-    * `./server/api` is where the api's controller, data model & unit test are stored.
+    * `./server/api` is where the API's controller, data model & unit test are stored.
-    * `./server/mocks` is a mock server used for when there is no DB access
+    * `./server/mocks` is a mock server used for when there is no DB access.
-    * `./server/config` stores our Express JS config, header information and other middleware.
+    * `./server/config` stores our Express.js config, header information and other middleware.
     * `./server/config/environment` stores environment specific config; such as connectivity to backend services like MongoDB.
-    * `./tasks` is a collection of additional `Grunt` tasks which will be used in later exercises
+    * `./tasks` is a collection of additional `Grunt` tasks which will be used in later exercises.
-    * `Grunt` is a taskrunner for use with Node.JS projects
+    * `Grunt` is a task runner for use with Node.js projects.
-    * `package.json` contains the dependency list and a lot of very helpful scripts for managing the app lifecycle
+    * `package.json` contains the dependency list and a lot of very helpful scripts for managing the app lifecycle.

 16. To prepare Nexus to host the binaries created by the frontend and backend builds we need to run a prepare-nexus script.
 Before we do this we need to export some variables and change `<YOUR_NAME>` accordingly in the below commands.
 This is a one time activity and would be automated in a non-training environment.